-Laboratories for Chemical Biology Karolinska Institutet (LCBKI
+Laboratories for Chemical Biology Karolinska Institutet (LCBKI)

-The facility comprises compound handling labs (hosting the SciLifeLab compound collection of about 200 000 molecules), screening labs (microtiter format liquid handling robotics and a wide range of plate readers), and chemistry labs (equipment and instrumentation for organic chemistry synthesis and analysis).
+The facility comprises compound handling labs (hosting the SciLifeLab compound collection of about 200 000 molecules), screening labs (microtiter format liquid handling robotics, high content imaging equipment and a wide range of plate readers), and chemistry labs (equipment and instrumentation for organic chemistry synthesis and analysis).

 Main services that LCBKI/CBCS offers are:

-- high-throughput screening of small-molecule libraries
+- Screening of small-molecule libraries

 Visit our webpage www.cbcs.se.